Yet Another Descent into the Mind of a Serial Killer: Netflix’s ‘The Jeffrey Dahmer Story’

 We get five episodes that focus almost exclusively on Dahmer’s life and the development of his disturbed personality.
 Dahmer, who is masterfully portrayed by American Horror Story’s Evan Peters, is shown shirtless and glistening with sweat on multiple occasions, a sore point for many critics.
 Although Peters seems to slip effortlessly into the dastardly role, it is hard to disassociate him from his less serious roles in AHS.
 He and the creator of both series, Ryan Murphy, are no strangers to each other or the twisted genre of horror.
 It appears that Murphy is looking to branch out into true crime dramas, as his next project, The Watcher, is set to premiere on Netflix October 13.

 It isn’t until the second half of the series that we see an abrupt switch in focus towards the victims and the trauma inflicted on them.
-Episode six, titled Silenced, follows the life of Tony Hughes, a deaf man played with heart wrenching authenticity by Rodney Burford, who is partially deaf himself.
+Episode six, titled Silenced, follows the life of Tony Hughes, a deaf man played with heart-wrenching authenticity by Rodney Burford, who is partially deaf himself.
 We watch Hughes overcome obstacle after obstacle starting from infancy when his mother discovers he is deaf through his struggles as a black gay man in an underserved neighborhood in Milwaukee.
 We are submersed in silence as Hughes and his deaf friends sit around a table discussing their dreams and Tony’s plans for the future.
-Plans which are cut short once Tony is lured into Dahmer’s apartment.
+Plans that are cut short once Tony is lured into Dahmer’s apartment.
 A scene where Dahmer and Hughes are playing a board game Dahmer made as a child, complete with animal bones, shows Hughes’ attempt to soothe one of Dahmer’s dark outbursts.
-In this moment we are shown Dahmer’s struggle with abandonment and for a second it is as if we are asked to sympathize with his troubled inner child, forgetting the monster that he has become.
+In this moment, we are shown Dahmer’s struggle with abandonment, and for a second, it is as if we are asked to sympathize with his troubled inner child, forgetting the monster that he has become.

 Once Dahmer is finally discovered and arrested after countless missed opportunities and pleas for help that were ignored by the Milwaukee police, we meet another pivotal character.
 Glenda Cleveland is depicted by Niecy Nash, and her abject horror is palpable as she listens to the sounds of the gruesome murders going on in the apartment next door.
-Glenda’s numerous calls to the police went unanswered, even after Dahmer was caught red handed, the police refused to acknowledge her in any real sense.
+Glenda’s numerous calls to the police went unanswered; even after Dahmer was caught red-handed, the police refused to acknowledge her in any real sense.
 We see Glenda absolutely lose herself in grief and trauma in an emotionally raw performance by Nash, as she breaks down and sobs to the first person who is willing to hear her story, Reverend Jesse Jackson, who is portrayed by Nigel Gibbs.

 Dahmer’s devoted father, who is portrayed by Richard Jenkins, grapples with the concept of blame.
 Jenkins artfully portrays a tormented father who wonders if he is to blame for his son’s transgressions.
-His pondering reflects a society who is tirelessly intrigued by the inner workings of serial killers, which seems to be a morbid obsession that is predominantly tied to American culture.
+His pondering reflects a society that is tirelessly intrigued by the inner workings of serial killers, which seems to be a morbid obsession that is predominantly tied to American culture.
 Instead of staying true to the victims’ stories and their families’ quests for justice we are once again lured into the minds of monsters.